lukejacksonn/hyperapp-wiki/API.md

 Functions used to inspect an application, implement middleware, loggers, etc. There are four:

-* _onUpdate_: Called before the model is updated.
+* onUpdate: Called before the model is updated.
 Signature: (oldModel, newModel, data).

-* _onAction_: Called before an action is triggered.
+* onAction: Called before an action is triggered.
 Signature: (action, data).

-* _onRender_: Called before the [view](#view) is rendered.
+* onRender: Called before the [view](#view) is rendered.
 Return a different view to overwrite the default one.
 Signature: (model, view).

-* _onError_: Called when the error function is used.
+* onError: Called when the error function is used.
 If none is given, the default behavior is to throw.
 Signature: (error).

 ```jsx
 app({